Duet3D/wiki-content/User_manual/Tuning/Duet_3_1HCL_tuning.md

 ### Calibrating Magnetic Encoders

-Please read the following sections if you are using a magnetic encoder such as the Duet closed loop magnetic sensor, based on the AS5047D.
+Please read the following sections if you are using a magnetic encoder such as the [Duet3D Magnetic Encoder](/Duet3D_hardware/Accessories/Magnetic_Encoder).

 **Motivation**